akhileshappala/React-project/README.md

 # React-project
-React project - with details concepts with code commits
+React project - with details concepts with code samples for the concepts This is from a courseera course.